Rapidly spreading fungus already in 28 states presents ‘urgent’ threat, CDC warns

 |1

-While Iowa had zero clinical cases of Candida auris in 2022, it still had some “screening cases,” the CDC explained.
-That means the fungus was detected, but wasn’t known to be actively causing infection.
+While Iowa had no clinical cases of Candida auris in 2022, it still had some “screening cases,” the CDC explained.
+That means the fungus was detected but wasn’t known to be actively causing infection.